GianlucaIavicoli/Django-Venv/README.md

 Before you begin, please ensure that you have the following dependencies installed on your system:

-- **Linux Operating System**: Djando-Setup is designed to work on Linux-based systems.
+- **Linux Operating System**: Django-Setup is designed to work on Linux-based systems.

-- **Docker**: Djando-Setup relies on Docker for certain functionality.
+- **Docker**: Django-Setup relies on Docker for certain functionality.
 Make sure you have Docker installed on your machine.
 You can find installation instructions for Docker on the [Docker website](https://docs.docker.com/get-docker/).

-Once you have these dependencies in place, you can proceed with the installation and usage of Djando-Setup.
+Once you have these dependencies in place, you can proceed with the installation and usage of Django-Setup.
 <p align="right">(<a href="#django-setup">back to top</a>)</p>